The Faculty of Psychology

 Since the establishment of its own institute in 1978, psychology at the University of Basel focused almost exclusively on the areas of “general psychology and developmental psychology,” “clinical psychology,” and “methodology.”
 And since 1996, each of these areas has been covered by a full professorship, represented in 2010 in divisions devoted to “developmental and personality psychology,” “clinical psychology and psychotherapy,” and “general psychology and methodology.”

 New areas have been filled with professorships since 2002, that is to say, in anticipation of the faculty’s founding and the years to follow.
-As of 2010, six additional divisions were been added, each led by a professorship: “social and economic psychology,” “child and adolescent psychology,” “epidemiology and health psychology,” “cognitive and decision sciences,” “molecular psychology,” and finally “economic psychology,” which was established with a tenure track assistant professorship since 1 September 2008.
+As of 2010, six additional divisions were been added, each led by a professorship: “social and economic psychology,” “child and adolescent psychology,” “epidemiology and health psychology,” “cognitive and decision sciences,” “molecular psychology,” and finally “economic psychology,” which was established with a tenure track assistant professorship as of 1 September 2008.

 An emphasis on economics and the natural sciences